 Dunscore is a Fairtrade Village.
 We started our Fairtrade Village journey in 2007 and became the first Fairtrade Community in Dumfries and Galloway in 2009.
 A year later our village signs displayed our Fairtrade status.

 Fairtrade is a way to help relieve poverty by changing how we shop.
-If you buy goods which have the Fairtrade Mark then you know that the producers have been guaranteed a fair price for their goods.
+If you buy goods displaying the Fairtrade Mark, you know that the producers have been guaranteed a fair price for their goods.
 They are also given an extra amount on top of this (the Fairtrade Premium) for community projects such as schools, clean water and health programmes.
 You can see more about what buying Fairtrade products can achieve here.

 We work to promote Fairtrade in diverse and interesting ways including:

-- Running many events to promote Fairtrade including a Big Brew during Fairtrade Fortnight (in February / March each year)
+- Organising many events to promote Fairtrade including our ever-popular Big Brew during Fairtrade Fortnight (in February / March each year)

-Fairtrade Village meets every few weeks and participates in activities throughout the year.
-You can see what we have been doing recently by joining our Facebook group – Dunscore Fairtrade Village.
+The Steering Group meets every couple of months and we participate in activities throughout the year.
+You can see what we have been doing recently by joining our Facebook group.

-If you live in or near dunscore, you are part of the Fairtrade Village!
+If you live in or near Dunscore, you are part of the Fairtrade Village!
 We are always pleased to welcome new people to our meetings.
-Contact John Lowery, Chair of the Fairtrade Village on 820252 to find out more.
+Contact us through the Dunscore Fairtrade Facebook group to find out more.